 Also known as “pregnancy mask” this condition will present itself as a gray or brown hue on the skin.
 Not only sun exposure but general heat as well can make these areas look more pronounced.
 We suggest getting a formal diagnosis from your doctor for ways to correct and prevent this from continuing.

 Our patients are important to us at Dermablue and we do everything we can to keep you informed and educated on what might be happening with your skin.
-If you feel like you’ve been suffering from these type of issues without relief give us a call- we can assess your skin and see how we can help.
+If you feel like you’ve been suffering from these type of issues without relief, simply contact us or schedule an appointment online and we can assess your skin and see how we can help.